Belfast City Council

 logo_bcc.jpg

-Belfast City Council has created a programme of events which has become firmly established within the fabric of the city including St. Patrick's Day Celebrations, a Lord Mayors Day, a Maritime Festival, a Halloween event and a Christmas programme of activity inclusive of the Christmas Market annually.
+Belfast City Council has created a programme of events which has become firmly established within the fabric of the city including St Patrick's Day Celebrations, a Lord Mayor’s Day, a Maritime Festival and a Christmas programme of activity.

-Over the years, Belfast has attracted a number of major international events which they are extremely proud of.
-Some of those include the Tall Ships events, the MTV European Music Awards, a programme of events to celebrate the Titanic Centenary and the London Olympics, the World Police and Fire Games, the Giro D'Italia, the Women's World Cup Rugby, the UEFA Women's U19 Championships and UEFA Super Cup Final.
+Over the years, Belfast has attracted a number of major international events including Tall Ships, the MTV European Music Awards, a programme of events to celebrate the Titanic Centenary and the London Olympics, the World Police and Fire Games, the Giro D'Italia, the Women's World Cup Rugby, the UEFA Women's U19 Championships and UEFA Super Cup Final.

-Since it began in 1982, Belfast City Council has been a proud supporter and funder of the Belfast City Marathon.
-We look forward to working alongside the marathon team and board of directors to deliver the city's most prestigious annual sporting event once again in 2023.
+Since it began in 1982, Belfast City Council has been a proud supporter and funder of the Belfast City Marathon working alongside the marathon team and board of directors to deliver the city's most prestigious annual sporting event.

 For further information on Belfast City Council events, please visit www.belfastcity.gov.uk/events or contact events@belfastcity.gov.uk